Ocean Networks Canada

+Ocean Networks Canada is a research and ocean observing facility hosted and owned by the University of Victoria.
+It is managed by the not-for profit ONC Society.

-Ocean Networks Canada is a University of Victoria initiative that operates the NEPTUNE and VENUS cabled ocean observatories in the northeast Pacific Ocean and the Salish Sea.
-Additionally, Ocean Networks Canada operates smaller community-based observatories offshore from Cambridge Bay, Nunavut., Campbell River, Kitamaat Village and Digby Island.
-These observatories collect data on physical, chemical, biological, and geological aspects of the ocean over long time periods.
-As with other ocean observatories such as ESONET, Ocean Observatories Initiative, MACHO and DONET, scientific instruments connected to Ocean Networks Canada are operated remotely and provide continuous streams of freely available data to researchers and the public.
+ONC operates observatories in the deep ocean and coastal waters of Canada's three coasts, the Arctic, the Pacific and the Atlantic, gathering biological, chemical, geological and physical data.
+ONC operates the NEPTUNE and VENUS cabled ocean observatories in the northeast Pacific Ocean and the Salish Sea.
+Additionally, Ocean Networks Canada operates smaller community-based observatories offshore from Cambridge Bay, Nunavut, Campbell River, Kitamaat Village and Digby Island.
 Over 200 gigabytes of data are collected every day.

-The VENUS Observatory is situated at three main sites in the Salish Sea, including Saanich Inlet (depth 100 m), the eastern and central Strait of Georgia (depths 170–300 m), and the Fraser River delta.